solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

 EOF
 ```

-You can now access it using the gateway of the second cluster.
+You can now access the `productpage` service using the gateway of the second cluster.

 Get the URL to access the `productpage` service from the second cluster using the following command:
 ```
 echo "https://${ENDPOINT_HTTPS_GW_CLUSTER2}/productpage"
 ```

 <!--bash
 for i in {1..60}; do
   nc -z $HOST_GW_CLUSTER1 443 && break